Climate Impact Research

 We closely collaborate with the Mobiliar Lab for Natural Risks.

-We offer (bachelor) master thesis topics in atmospheric dynamics, weather systems and extreme weather events.
+We offer (bachelor's) master's thesis topics in atmospheric dynamics, weather systems, and extreme weather events.
 The master theses are usually carried out within one year.
-An overview of this year's topics is listed in the folder 'Final thesis'.
+An overview of this year's topics is listed in the folder 'Final Thesis'.

 Contact